zorkian/distributor/README.md

 It's pretty straightforward:

 1. Create a directory where you want to place files to serve.
-All files must (presently) be in the root directory; subdirectories are not supported.
+All subdirectories will be watched for files, too, so you can create a nested structure if you wish.

 2. Start up distributor and point it at this directory.
 It will start hashing files, calculating metadata, and you're ready to go.